Transparent dark purple Travel Guide by Insurte logo

 • Proof of financial support from someone in the Netherlands (again, a parent, for example).

-Depending on how you choose to show your financial eligibility, you may be required to show specific statements and documents as proof.
+Depending on how you choose to show your financial eligibility, you will be required to show specific statements and documents as proof.

-The Dutch Embassy will be able to give you specific information as to what forms, statements, etc., are needed for your residence application.
+The Dutch Embassy can give you specific information as to what forms, statements, etc., are needed for your residence application.

-Your university/educational institute will give you a list of which documents are required.
+Your university/educational institute will give you a list of the required documents to apply for Dutch residence.

-This might be the easiest part - the educational institute must submit your application for you.
+This might be the easiest part - in the Netherlands, the educational institute must submit your application for you.

 However, there is an application fee that you must pay.
 The cost can be found through your educational institute and/or the Dutch Embassy's website.